Last updated on October 23rd, 2024

 They’re often introverted, preferring to work independently and take their time to make well-informed decisions.

-The Strengths of the C Personality Type
+The Strengths of this Personality Type

 A person with a C personality type has several notable strengths.